Teeth Cleaning or Teeth Whitening?

 What is the difference between teeth cleaning and teeth whitening?

-A teeth cleaning is designed to get rid of the external stains that build up on our teeth from things like dietary or smoking stains.
-For example, if it’s just external staining that’s built up over the years, then a good clean will easily get rid these stains.
-But, if the stain is more ingrained into the tooth, then teeth whitening is the best option.
-The main difference between teeth whitening and teeth cleaning is, the former cleans the surface of the tooth from extrinsic staining and the latter cleans the extrinsic and intrinsic staining whilst whitening the teeth at the same.
+Teeth cleaning is designed to get rid of the external stains that build up on our teeth from dietary or smoking stains.
+If it’s just external staining that’s built up over the years, then a good clean will easily get rid these stains.

 “Teeth whitening does no damage to enamel”

-As we all age, the things we eat and the things we might smoke slowly begin to discolour our teeth and general cleaning might not get rid of that sort of stain.
-In which case a tooth whitening treatment might be a good option to get that whiteness back into your smile.
+As we age, eating and smoking slowly begin to discolour our teeth and general cleaning might not get rid of the stains.
+In this case, a tooth whitening treatment might be a good option to get that whiteness back into your smile.

 Does teeth whitening damage enamel?

-It’s a common misconception but in reality, teeth whitening does no damage to enamel and there’s no long-term effects of tooth whitening either.
+It’s a common misconception, but in reality teeth whitening doesn’t damage the enamel.
+And there’s no long-term effects of teeth whitening either.
 Of course, you’d have to have a dental check-up done first to make sure that everything’s healthy before you start.
-But once it’s been confirmed that your gums and teeth are healthy then teeth whitening is a simple and straight-forward procedure to go through.
+Once it’s been confirmed that your gums and teeth are healthy, teeth whitening is a simple and straight-forward procedure to go through.

-“Nicola had been concerned about the uneven appearance of her teeth for many years and felt that they made her look older than she actually was.
-She decided that she wanted a straighter and whiter smile without looking too false.
-As Nicola’s teeth were quite worn we used reconstructive techniques over several months to build up her worn back teeth so that we had space for the final porcelain veneers on her front teeth.
-In this way we provided Nicola with a beautiful natural smile but also one that would provide her with good chewing function and last over time.
-Total treatment time 9-12 months.”
+“Nicola had been concerned about the uneven appearance of her teeth for many years, feeling that they made her look older than she actually was.
+She decided that she wanted a straighter and whiter smile, without looking too false.
+As Nicola’s teeth were quite worn, we used reconstructive techniques over several months to build up her teeth.
+This allowed us space for the final porcelain veneers on her front teeth.
+In this way we provided Nicola with a beautiful natural smile, but also one that would provide her with good, lasting chewing function.
+Total treatment time – 9-12 months.”

 How old do I have to be to whiten my teeth?

-Any one of any age can benefit from whitening.
-It is of course generally adult patients, 18 and over in most cases, that request teeth whitening procedures and there is no age limit on the procedure and teeth whitening begins to immediately improve the whiteness of the teeth.
+Anyone of any age can benefit from whitening.
+It is generally adult patients that request teeth whitening procedures.
+There is no age limit on the procedure and it immediately improves the whiteness of the teeth.
+But make sure you don’t overdo teeth whitening.

 What if I want my teeth straightened first?

 It’s not uncommon for patients to also want to change the position of their teeth when they begin considering teeth whitening.
-For example, if a patient’s teeth are crooked, crowded or if they had braces when they were younger but now their teeth have started to move back then orthodontic procedures are a good way start to get the smile the way they want it.
+Let’s say a patient’s teeth are crooked, crowded or they had braces when they were younger and now their teeth have started to move back.
+Othodontic procedures are a good way start to get the smile they want.

 “Not all treatments have to be extensive or expensive”

-“Darren came to see us to improve the look of his teeth before his wedding day- he was unhappy with the crooked front teeth and wanted a straighter whiter smile for his big day.
-We used invisalign to straighten his front teeth and whitened his teeth using Enlighten to give him he confidence to smile on his wedding day.
-Total treatment time 7 months.”
+“Darren came to us to improve the look of his teeth before his wedding day.
+He was unhappy with the crooked front teeth and wanted a straighter, whiter smile for his big day.
+We used Invisalign to straighten his front teeth and whitened his teeth using Enlighten.
+This gave him he confidence to smile on his wedding day.
+Total treatment time – 7 months.”

 How do I know which method would work best for me?

-And ultimately the decision that we take is based on the examination of your teeth and of course a consultation with you to decide what works best for you in that particular moment of time.
-We’ll take into consideration factors such as, the health of your teeth, your age, the costs involved and what you want to achieve.
+The decision that we take is based on the examination of your teeth and a consultation to decide what works best for you in that particular moment in time.
+We’ll take into consideration factors such as the health of your teeth, your age, the costs involved and what you want to achieve.

 Contact Us